God, and the Problem of Suffering

 He also allows this freedom for God’s glory.
 He made man to glorify his God, but there is no glory in man’s serving his Creator if man has no alternative.

-We can, perhaps, conceive of a world in which God corrected the results of this abuse of free will by His creatures at every moment: so that a wooden beam became as a soft blade of grass when used as a weapon, and the air refused to carry my voice if my choice of words were harsh, dishonest, or rude.
-However in such a world, painful words & actions would be impossible, but so also would be the ability to exercise ones free will; and therefore in this type of world you have done away with life as we know it.
-(C.S.
-Lewis)
+Perhaps we can conceive of a world in which God corrected the results of this abuse of free will by His creatures at every moment: so that a wooden beam became as a blade of grass when used as a weapon, & the air refused to carry my voice if my words were harsh, dishonest, or rude.
+However in such a world, painful words & actions would be impossible, but so also would be the ability to exercise one's free will; & therefore in this type of world you have done away with life as we know— C.S.
+Lewis

-Does that mean God is powerless to resolve mankind's predicament?
+So is God powerless to resolve mankind's predicament?

 As we’ve see, God cannot simply end man’s earthly suffering, because the cure would be worse for man than the problem, and therefore unacceptable to God.